EvilRedHorse/SkyLive/README.md

 ### Optional: setup you own playlist server

-- Running a you-own SkyLive portal needs PHP and MySQL.
+- Running a you-own PubLive portal needs PHP and MySQL.
 On Windows, I recommend wamp.net.
 The root directory of the website needs to be the `server` folder.
 - Copy `server/config_default.php` to `server/config.php` and change the settings.
-- Import skylive.sql into MySQL.
+- Import publive.sql into MySQL.